beautiful-atoms/beautiful-atoms-docs/docs/source/getting_started/installing/index.rst

     python install.py --help

 There are several useful options in ``install.py``.
 For example, if you're developing the source code for ``batoms``, adding ``--develop`` option to the installation process makes a symlink between your local code and the blender plugin folder and keeps the plugin up-to-date.
+You can also run `python install.py --dry-run [options]` to get a preview of what steps will the installer perform and which files will be changed.

 Uninstallation
 ------------